CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/110-Object_Model/Vocabulary Values.md

 1: Allows you to set auto tranform/correct rules on values seen in the past.

-2: Allows CluedIn to pre-load our core Vocabularies with allowed values for anomaloy detection.
+2: Allows CluedIn to pre-load our core Vocabularies with allowed values for anomaly detection.

-3: Allows profiling and analytics to be run on the distribtuion of quality on a Vocabulary level.
+3: Allows profiling and analytics to be run on the distribution of quality on a Vocabulary level.

 4: Allows our MDM component to select a better display value.